Submissions

 Each round goes through 4 stages over the span of a month:

-• Open: when new live features are released
+Open: the start of a new round and new live features are released

-• Close: when live predictions must be submitted
+Close: the cutoff for when live predictions must be submitted

-• Resolve: when the final score and payouts are resolved
+Resolve: when final scores and payouts are resolved

-With each round spanning one month and 5 new rounds starting each week, we end up with an overlapping round schedule.
-At any given time, we can have up to 25 overlapping resolving rounds.
+A new round starts each day Tuesday through Saturday.
+Each round spans about one month, so with 5 new rounds starting each week, we end up with an overlapping round schedule.
+At any given time, we can have up to 25 overlapping rounds.

 We generally expect rounds to follow this schedule: